10 Amazing Ways to Use Quinoa Flakes

 Why it works: another recipe where we tend to use oats, quinoa flakes are a great substitution (or addition) to a crisp/crumble topping.
 It helps create lovely little clusters of crunchy goodness on top of bubbly fruit or berries.

 Why it works: because quinoa flakes are so light and fluffy, they're a great ingredient to add to your morning pancakes to make them extra healthy and delicious.
-I almost always add some, even if just a sprinkle, since I notice my pancakes get much more moist and fluffy.
+I almost always add some, even if just a sprinkle, since I notice my pancakes get much moister and fluffy.

 Why it works: you might be noticing a theme here – quinoa flakes go well in most baked goods.
 Muffins and scones happen to be one of my favorites though.
 I really love hearty muffins, but adding rolled oats can sometimes weigh them down.
 That's where quinoa flakes come in.
 They add just a hint of texture, while not making the muffins (or scones) heavy or gummy.